A budget-friendly guide to a Top End road trip

 Both are equally impressive, set amongst palms and tropical woodlands, you’ll find it is hard to leave this epic attraction, especially if you’ve been floating down Bitter Springs (which is our pick as it’s a lot clearer and deeper).
 Did I mention its completely free.

-Only 100 kilometres to Katherine and we always choose to stay at the Riverview Tourist Park.
+Only 100km to Katherine and we always choose to stay at the Riverview Tourist Park.
 They have large sites, a pool and it backs onto Katherine Hot Springs where you can take a short stroll to enjoy yet another relaxing soak in nature.

 Nitmiluk Gorge (previously known as Katherine Gorge) in Nitmiluk National Park is a significant cultural site and the jewel of the Katherine region.
 It features deep valleys and carved through ancient sandstone is the Katherine River.
 Alongside raging waterfalls and abundant wildlife, there are plenty of activities to do in this natural playground.